Jonathan Haskel

-Jonathan Haskel (born 13 August 1963) is a British economist and professor of economics at Imperial College Business School.
+Jonathan Edward Haskel (born 13 August 1963) is a British economist and professor of economics at Imperial Business School at Imperial College London.

-Haskel currently serves as board member of the UK Statistics Authority, a former member of the Bank of England's Monetary Policy Committee and a member of the Financial Conduct Authority Competition Decisions Committee and the Payment System Regulator Enforcement and Competition Decisions Committee.
+Haskel is a board member of the UK Statistics Authority, a former member of the Bank of England's Monetary Policy Committee and a member of the Financial Conduct Authority Competition Decisions Committee and the Payment System Regulator Enforcement and Competition Decisions Committee.

+He is the son of Simon Haskel.

 Early life

 Haskel was educated at King's College School.
 He studied Economics at the University of Bristol (BSc) and at the London School of Economics (MSc and PhD), with his PhD under the supervision of Christopher Pissarides.

 Academic career

 Prior to joining Imperial College London, Haskel was a professor and head of the economics department at Queen Mary University of London.

 Haskel has taught at the University of Bristol and London Business School and been a visiting professor at the Tuck School of Business, Dartmouth College, US; Stern School of Business, New York University, US; and visiting researcher at the Australian National University.

 Haskel is a professor of economics at Imperial College Business School, specialising in innovation and productivity.